bachelor-2014/report/v2/software.md

 `BeBoPr`, which can be used for controlling the peripherals of the cape.
 The cape is, however, designed for controlling a specific 3D printer, and the software is written solely with this in mind.
-This means that the only way to control the software is by sending G-Code strings to standard input of the process running it.
+This means that the only way to control the software is by sending G-code strings to standard input of the process running it.
 As a further note, the stepper motors of the 3D printer have different functions, and the `BeBoPr` applications therefore treats them differently.
 But on EvoBot, the motors must all be treated the same.
 To